kenclr/pdep2psst2/README.md

 # Updating Supersense Field in PDEP
-Updating supersenses from Schneider et al.

-Each PP idiom consists of a multiple word expression (MWE), i.e., containing at least two words.
-Idioms were obtained from ODE entries either beginning or ending with a preposition from the Pattern Dictionary of English Prepositions (PDEP, <http://www.clres.com/db/TPPEditor.html>).
-This repository contains a description of the analysis [1] and provides the files supporting the analysis.

-This paper characterizes PP idioms, identifies the idiom inventories, discusses their occurrence in the PDEP corpora, identifies entries and senses missing from PDEP, describes how to incorporate new data into PDEP, and considers potential expansion of PDEP corpora.
-The paper examines the PP idioms in the supersense reviews corpus (<https://github.com/nert-gu/streusle>) in the light of these results.

-This paper is a __working paper__.
-It describes several steps that have been taken in mapping from  not the ultimate consideration of PP idioms, but rather liberally identifies further work that is intended.
+The Pattern Dictionary of English Prepositions (PDEP, <http://www.clres.com/db/TPPEditor.html>) contains a field that holds supersenses (version 1 as described in [1]).
+A second version is described in [2] and [3].
+Procedures for mapping from version 1 to version 2 are described in [4].
+This is a __working paper__ that presents initial steps toward this mapping and provides several files for use in this process.
+Several further efforts are underway.
 Any comments, criticisms, and suggestions are __welcome__.

 Files
 -----